Games written by Ian Reed

 Joining the community

 We now have a mailling list for discussion of the games.
 If you're creating your own maps for Tactical Battle you may want to sign up for the mailing list so you can get help from other map creators.
 The mailing list is also a great place to try out the latest maps and give feedback to the map creators as they often post versions of their maps to get feedback before the final release.
-You can subscribe to the mailing list using the form below.
+Visit this page to subscribe to the mailing list.

 Here are some other ways to join the community.

 - There is a Tactical Battle forum thread in the audioGames.net forum where you can join the discussion about Tactical Battle.